ArnoldasMk/Kali/README.md

 First of all, make sure CS:GO is open, it does not matter whether you are in game or not.
 However, it is not recommended to inject while CS:GO is loading into a map.

-Navigate to the directory where Fuzion was built if you have not ready.
+Navigate to the directory where MissedIT was built if you have not ready.
 ```bash
 cd MissedIT
 ```